Paying for Home Care

 This could be until after your death or it could be a temporary arrangement to give you time to sell your property.
 When you pass away, the costs will be paid from your property.
 If you are eligible, your council must offer you this option.

 The first steps towards funding for your care fees is to ensure that you are receiving all the benefits you’re entitled to.
+There are many benefit calculators available online to make sure you know what you’re eligible for.

 NHS Continuing Healthcare